DCS-training/DECODE-WinterSchool/README.md

 To attend the class you do not need to download anything because Binder is set to access both the data and the code authomatically.
 Just click on the banner below.

-**NB** Because R Studio is not the default environment in Binder once your environment will be created you need to substitute the /lab part of the web address with /rstudio.
+**NB** Because R Studio is not the default environment in Binder once your environment has been created you will need to substitute the /lab part of the web address with /rstudio.

 If you want to download your onw copy of the notebook we are going to work on you need to follow these steps.
 - Go back to the Jupyter interface by subsituting /rstudio with /lab